redditplexshares/redditplexshares.github.io/index.md

-## Welcome to EmbyShares UPDATED 11/14/24
+## Welcome to PlexShares UPDATED 11/14/24

 r/EmbyShares was the biggest Reddit community where you could choose a plex provider.
 The r/EmbyShares Reddit has been closed on 05/19/2022.